 In December 2015, I told you the story of a family that moved from the US to Brasov, Romania and I promised that I’ll come back with some answers to a few of my questions regarding their move.
-Here is my very short interview with Kevin, who moved together with his wife, son and dog to Romania, leaving the US behind and having no regrets, so far.
+Here is my very short interview with Kevin, who moved together with his wife, son and dog to Brasov, Romania, leaving Miami and the US behind and having no regrets so far.

-Kevin’s family has been living in Brasov for a bit over one month now: they found, in less than a week, a great house to live in and got a nice discount for paying the whole year upfront, they submitted their application for the long stay visa with a help of a lawyer who proved extremely useful to guide them on how to do things right – apparently, even if retired, you still need to open up a business in Romania, one that has no real activity, but one that offers a strong enough reason to get the visa.
-It costs around $1,500 per year, which adds $125 to the monthly living expenses, unfortunately.
-But right now that’s the only (or easiest) way to do it!
+Kevin’s family has been living in Brasov for a bit over one month now: they found, in less than a week, a great house to live in and got a nice discount for paying the whole year upfront, they submitted their application for the long stay visa with a help of a lawyer who proved extremely useful to guide them on how to do things right – apparently, even if retired, you still need to open up a business in Romania, one that has no real activity, but one that offers a solid reason for you to actually get the residence permit.

 Q: First things first: Why did you decide to leave the US, the country where all Romanians I know would love to actually move to?